-“I understand the generic is a immediate release and is in the system for about 6 hours and that the Toprol XL is 24 hour time release.
+“As I understand it, the generic is immediate release and is in the system for about 6 hours and that the Toprol XL is 24 hour time release.
 I am 54 years old without a blood pressure problem, but someone elderly could have a real serious BP problem on this generic.”
-Linda, June 26, 2007

 But that all changed on May 14, 2014.
 Without a lot of fanfare, the FDA noted that the Indian drug company Wockhardt had a problem with its metoprolol.
 That prompted the recall of 110,000 bottles of 50 mg metoprolol succinate.

 There was a famous phrase uttered aboard the Apollo 13 moon flight on April 14, 1970: “Okay, Houston, we’ve had a problem here.”

-For 25 years we were among the country’s most stalwart supporters of generic drugs.
-But for the last ten years we have been telling the FDA that we have a problem with some generic drugs.
+For 25 years, we were among the country’s most stalwart supporters of generic drugs.
+But for the last 20 years we have been telling the FDA that we have a problem with some generic drugs.
 We suspect that there are issues with the FDA’s approval process.

-If you would like to read more about the details of our investigation into the generic drug problem in America and the FDA’s inadequate oversight, we offer our book, Top Screwups Doctors Make and How to Avoid Them.
-You will discover the details behind the Budeprion XL 300 debacle and learn what steps you can take to avoid generic drug disasters.
+If you would like to read more about the details of our investigation into the generic drug problem in America and the FDA’s inadequate oversight, we offer our eGuide to Saving Money on Medicines.

-Share your own generic drug experience (positive or negative) below.
+Please share your own generic drug experience (positive or negative) below.
 We are especially interested in metoprolol stories, but please let us know about any generic drug you have taken.